ibm-cloud-docs/app-configuration/ac-ts-ip-address-cbr.md

 ```
 {: screen}

-These errors can occur when {{site.data.keyword.appconfig_short}} attempts to log in to the target account with the configured API key in order to complete the request.
-However, the service is unable to do so because the account allows access to specific IP addresses only.
-To allow the account to accept requests from {{site.data.keyword.appconfig_short}}, you must specify an allowlist of IP addresses, along with your own IP address.
+You may see this error when you try logging to your {{site.data.keyword.cloud_notm}} account that has [Context-based restrictions](/docs/account?topic=account-ips) enabled.

+This is due to the reason that you are logging to your {{site.data.keyword.cloud_notm}} account from a different Network Zone and Rules defined in your account's Context-based restrictions settings.
 {: tsCauses}

-To resolve the issue, ensure that the IP address restriction settings in the account are updated to allow the IP addresses that correspond with the region in which your {{site.data.keyword.appconfig_short}} is located.
+To resolve the issue, make sure that your Context-based restrictions settings in the account are updated to allow the IP addresses that correspond with your network in the Network Zone's Allowed IP addresses.
 {: tsResolve}

+As an administrator of your {{site.data.keyword.cloud_notm}} account perform the following steps:

-1. In the {{site.data.keyword.cloud_notm}} console, click **Manage > Access (IAM)**, and select **Settings**.
+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage > Context-based restrictions**.
-2. From the Account restrictions section, edit the **IP address access** setting.
+1. Go to **Network zones** and then select the required Network Zone and select **Edit** from the overflow menu.
-3. In the Allowed IP addresses field, include the allowlist of IP addresses that you defined based on the locations where access requests originate.
+1. In the **Allowed IP addresses**, include the required IP addresses that you want to enable access to the {{site.data.keyword.appconfig_short}} resource.
+1. Click **Update**.

 For more information, see [Managing access with context-based restrictions](/docs/app-configuration?topic=app-configuration-ac-access-control-cbr).